-Welcome to Paediatric A&E
+Welcome to the Paediatric Accident and Emergency Department

 Shortly after arrival you or your child will have been triaged by a Registered Children’s Nurse or a Student Nurse under supervision.

 This is to assess any illness or injury as children and young people are seen in order of priority and not time of arrival.

 This ensures that those with the most life threatening problems are seen and treated first.

 The department is open 24 hours a day, 365 days a year.
 We are one of a small number of units throughout the UK who provide this level of service.
 We see approximately 28,000 children a year aged 0-17 years old with various illnesses and injuries.
 We are divided into two wings – Paediatric Accident and Emergency and Resus.
 Resus is a separate area where patients with life threatening problems are treated, and who may be called PRIORITIES.
 You may hear of these over the A&E tannoy system.
 When we have a “priority”, we are likely to have fewer nurses and doctors in the department as they will be helping with and treating the patient who has a life-threatening problem.
 You should be told by a nurse if this is happening as it may lead to a delay in the treatment of you or your child.